vishalpa8/vocabularybuilder/README.md

   - **Fully Responsive**: Use Vocabuild on any device, from desktop to mobile.
   - **PWA Ready**: Install Vocabuild on your device for an app-like experience and offline access.

+## 🏆 Gamification

+- **Point System**: Earn 10 points for every word you answer correctly in a quiz.
+Your total points are displayed on the dashboard, providing a simple metric of your learning progress.

 ## 🛠️ Technologies Used

 - **Framework**: [React](https://reactjs.org/)